Skip to main content

 Why It Matters in 2025

-• Data-savvy and privacy-conscious
+• Data-savvy and conscious of privacy regulations

 • Mobile-first, often researching, booking, and reviewing in real time